Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            - In case changes happen, the packager can update the manifest and embed inband events to trigger manifest updates in the fragments
            - The DASH Packager encrypts media segments according to key information available.
-This key information is typically exchanged by protocol defined in Content Protection Interchange Format (CPIX) this allows configuration of the content keys, initialization vectors and embedding encryption information in the manifest
+This key information is typically exchanged by protocols defined in Content Protection Interchange Format (CPIX).
+This allows configuration of the content keys, initialization vectors and embedding encryption information in the manifest
            - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signalled in kind box